 - a driver who is prepared to avoid crashing when driving on one’s own

 Every teen and every family is unique.
 This is no different when it comes to driving.
-Every family has its own goals, challenges and timeline.
+Every family has its own challenges and timeline when teaching a teen how to drive safely.
 There is no one set path.
 However, all families must be prepared to adjust and adapt their busy schedules to make time for intentional practice driving sessions.
+We hope you find this section of TeenDriverSource.org useful in teaching your child how to drive safely.